Having awesome accessories for playing D&D will make you feel really epic!

 Do you have a deity that grants you particular boons?
 How about a talisman accessory to wear at your Dungeons and Dragons gaming sessions?

-If you’re a devout follower of Asmodeus, this talisman of Asmodeus is incredible!
-The quality is amazing and it looks so cool.
+If you’re a devout follower of the Dawnfeather, this Symbol of Pelor allows your faith to shine through!
+It looks so cool.

 But you can always lock your pencil in a vault between sessions – a Hero Vault!

-In this gorgeous wooden hero vault, there’s space for your mini, two set of dice and your pencil.
+In this gorgeous wooden hero vault, there’s space for your mini, two sets of dice, and your pencil.
 The lid even doubles as a dice tray!
+It’s available in several beautiful wood finishes too.

 Which D&D accessories will you treat yourself to?